 Back in Zapier, click Continue to confirm and move on.

 Great!
 Now we can bring everything together.

-The next screen shows you the fields available in GoToWebinar for each registrant.
-If you created custom questions, you’ll see them here.
+Then you’ll see the fields available in GoToWebinar for each registrant.
+If you created custom questions in step 2, they’ll be listed here.

 Go ahead and match each field from GoToWebinar to the information in the form using the dropdowns.

 Did you notice how Zapier shows you the test entry next to the field names?
 It’s super helpful.
 You can easily match up the fields as you work down the list.

 Step 6: Test Your Custom GoToWebinar Registration Form

 You’re done setting everything up now.
 We’re going to send the test entry from Zapier through to GoToWebinar to make sure everything works.